addicx/plantsensor/README.md

 Soil moisture sensors were wired to GP26, GP27 and GP28

 All sensors were grounded to ground pins and powered by the 3V3O pin

+You will need to add main.py, the src folder with CSMS.py and the Waveshare Pico OLED 1.3 driver on the Pico for this to run.
+Thanks to ashleywm for the code to run the soil moisture sensors.